dissect-ctu/ctfs/2019-ISITDTUCTF_QUALS/[Reversing]pytecode_100pts/readme.md

 This is clearly and output of Python's `dis` module.
 I couldn't find a tool that transforms this disassembly to python source code.
 There are tools like [uncompyle](https://pypi.org/project/uncompyle6/), which make it easy to transform bytecode to source code and thus make the reversing much simpler, but not for thi disassembly version.

-Thus, the only option left was to learn how to read these instruction (to be fair, the necessities for this challenge weren't too difficult).
+Therefore, the only option left was to learn how to read these instruction (to be fair, the necessities for this challenge weren't too difficult).

 This 'language' can be read as accumulator-oriented machine's assembly.
 It also has some global and local fields for variables, filled with values that are indexed by the instructions.  `LOAD_`instructions place stuff on stack, `STORE_` instructions places stuff from stack to these memory fields.
 Operators operate on operands on stack, functions are being called depending on what's on stack.